-VP Records artist Queen Ifrica is using her voice to empower and encourage Black women on Women’s Equality Day with an EBONY.com exclusive premiere of her video, Black Woman.
+VP Records artist Queen Ifrica is using her voice to empower and encourage Black women on Women’s Equality Day with an EBONY.com exclusive premiere of her Black Woman video.

 In a statement, the singer and social activist explained her decision to uplift her Black sisters.

-With the release of the song and video, the 43-year-old mother, hopes to add positive imagery to the increasing representation of Black women from the strong and intellectual female cast of Black Panther to all 16 Black women gracing the covers of September issues this year.
+With the release of the song and video, the 43-year-old artist hopes to add positive imagery to the increasing representation of Black women from the strong and intellectual female cast of Black Panther to the 16 Black women gracing the covers of September magazine issues this year.